Naftali Rothenberg: Education and career

 In 1973 Rothenberg was ordained at Yeshivas Kaminetz of Jerusalem and in 1980-1984 studied philosophy and Jewish thought at the Hebrew University.
 He served as the chief rabbi of the Ashkenazi community in Lima, Peru (1974-1978) and chaplain and senior education officer in the IDF (1978-1989).
 Served as an Associate Professor of Jewish Studies at the School of Management of Touro College in the Jerusalem branch (1997–2003).
 He is the Rabbi of Har Adar township (since 1986), and a senior research fellow at the Van Leer Jerusalem Institute (since 1994).
-Since 2014 he has been an associate of the Program on Law and Religion and co-investigator in the Project on Love in Religion at the Center for Religion and Culture at Oxford University.
+Since 2014 he has been an Associate at the Oxford Centre for Law and Religion and co-investigator in the Project on Love in Religion at the Center for Religion and Culture at Oxford University.
 His main fields of studies are: the wisdom of love; democratic education; halakha and state.
 Rothenberg is the 2011 laureate of the Liebhaber Prize for the encouragement of religious tolerance in Israel.